 The smell of gas coming from your HVAC system might signal mild issues or major ones so it should never be ignored.
 If you notice the smell of burning gas when you first turn on your heater after the long summer and the smell eventually dissipates, it is most likely a buildup of dust that settled in your system when it was not running.
 If the smell is not coming out of your vents or it does not go away after a short amount of time, odds are a leaky pipe is the culprit and you will need to call in a technician.

 If you are smelling an odor similar to overheating, that might just be the case.
 Electrical odors can smell like overheating or burning and are issues that need to be addressed immediately to keep your home safe.
 If you detect this smell, first turn off the power to the system.
 Next, check your air filter to make sure there is no clogging or restricted airflow.
 If this does not rectify the problem, odds are there is probably an issue with either the wiring or a motor.
-These problems will need to be addressed by an HVAC technician as electrical repairs can result in severe injuries.
+These problems will need to be addressed by a North Texas HVAC technician as electrical repairs can result in severe injuries.

 An Oily Smell